Norman Solomon

-Norman Solomon (born July 7, 1951) is an American journalist, media critic, left-leaning progressive activist, and former U.S. congressional candidate.
+Norman Solomon (born July 7, 1951) is an American journalist, media critic, left-leaning progressive activist, and former U.S. Congress candidate.
 Solomon is a longtime associate of the media watch group Fairness & Accuracy In Reporting (FAIR).
 In 1997 he founded the Institute for Public Accuracy, which works to provide alternative sources for journalists, and serves as its executive director.

 Solomon's weekly column, "Media Beat", was in national syndication from 1992 to 2009.
 In 2012, Solomon ran for Congress in California's 2nd congressional district.
 He attended the 2016 and 2020 Democratic National Conventions as a Bernie Sanders delegate.
 Since 2011, he has been the national director of RootsAction.org.

 Early life and activism

 Solomon came under FBI scrutiny after he picketed for the desegregation of a Maryland apartment complex at age 14.
 He became aware of their surveillance later, through a Freedom of Information request.
 After high school, Solomon began a lifelong commitment to progressive activism.
 Solomon engaged in civil disobedience as part of the anti-nuclear movement, and eventually spent 40 days in jail as a result.
 He made eight trips to Moscow during the 1980s, including one during which he and a leader of an American group, the Alliance of Atomic Veterans, organized a sit-in at the U.S. Embassy, demanding that the U.S. join the Soviet Union in a halt to tests of nuclear bombs.